-I Was Injured At Work During My Probation Period – Could I Claim Compensation?
+I Was Injured At Work During My Probation Period – Could I Claim?

-By Olivia Gray.
-Last updated 28th May 2021.
+By Jo Greenwood.
+Last Updated 15th June 2023.
 If you’re wondering ‘I was injured at work during my probation period, could I claim?’, then this guide can help.

 This could be a more common problem than you might think.
 Many people could be injured at work during a probationary period, and some could be their employer’s fault for lack of training, poor instruction, poorly maintained equipment or unsafe workplaces, but some employees may do nothing about it, as they may fear that they could lose their job if they seek compensation for their injuries.
 The law says otherwise.